 requestPermissions()

 permission.
-This activity should provide additional education on why the
+In this activity, provide additional education on why the

 permission is needed.

-Generally, you shouldn't request permissions for a watch face.
-Instead implement a complication and let the user choose which data to display through the complication.
+In general, don't request permissions for a watch face.
+Instead, implement a complication and let the user choose which data to display through the complication.

 Settings